Avalanche Top Page

 Locations

-All courses not on the AlpenPro schedule are by private arrangement.
+All traditional courses are now by private arrangement.
 Any group of at least four may arrange a class at the times and locations of their choice.
-I try to keep a list of people interested in joining a class which is arranged but not full as well as a list of potential classes with openings.
 Courses have been privately arranged at locations throughout the western US in the past.

 [Arranging a class]